-On 13 June 2018, North Korean television aired video footage of the summit meeting in Singapore between President Donald Trump and Chairman Kim Jong Un, in which Trump is seen saluting a general in the North Korean military.
+On June 13, 2018, North Korean television aired video footage of the summit meeting in Singapore between former President Donald Trump and Chairman Kim Jong Un, in which Trump is seen saluting a general in the North Korean military.

 The footage shows Trump being introduced to a line of North Korean dignitaries.
 When he reaches out to shake the unidentified general’s hand, the latter quickly withdraws his hand and responds instead with a military salute.
 Trump respectfully salutes in return.

 The awkward exchange wasn’t captured by Western media sources, but can be seen in a clip tweeted by the BBC: